By Caner Kocamaz

 Here is the recipe of Bursa Bayrampaşa artichoke with smoked buckwheat and lemon balm dressing by Tevfik Alparslan, executive chef of Topaz.

 - a clove of garlic

 - 40 gr crisp carrot

 - 1 tbsp mustard

 - 1 bouquet lemon balm (Melissa)

 - salt and pepper

 Trim sharp leaves and remove choke from the inside of your fresh artichokes, but leave the leaves.
 Place all ingredients (except for smoked buckwheat and mustard) into a small, deep pot.
 Add water until 80 percent of the artichokes are covered.
 Cook on low heat for 40 mins.
 Let cool.
 In another pot, cook smoked buckwheat in a mix of mustard and the artichoke water.
 When finished, stuff artichokes with the buckwheat.
-For dressing, chop Melissa herb and whisk all ingredients together.
+For dressing, chop lemon balm herb and whisk all ingredients together.
 Pour over artichokes, and serve.